DavidWuthier/asta_workspace_setup/README.md

 # ROS Workspace setup for using Optitrack in ASTA

+## Installation

-Make sure you have defined you identity:
+First, make sure that git is installed and that you have defined your identity:

 `git config --global user.email "you@example.com"`